busasquatch/DataSci-PracticalMachineLearning/README.md

 DataSci-PracticalMachineLearning
 ================================

-project files for the Practical Machine Learning course in the Johns Hopkins data science specialization
+Project files for the Practical Machine Learning course in the Johns Hopkins data science specialization

 The rmd code can be viewed by clicking the Raw icon on the GitHub site.